Auckland

 The year ahead

-There will be increased pressure on leaders to do more with less from their team members and from their C-Suite.
-They’ll need to hold together teams culturally whilst balancing return to office mandates and the need for flexibility.
-Leaders must ensure clear communication and speak with honesty – team members will see right through it if it’s not.
-They must showcase empathy and have support systems in place.
+The question remains; when is the right time to push go on projects and invest?
+Pressure will remain for our leaders to do more with less from their team members.
+The advice I would give to them is ensure clear communication and speak with honesty – team members will see right through it if it’s not.
+Continue to showcase empathy and have support systems in place.
 Be ready to pivot and empower team members to be agile.
 Above all, keep learning.
 Stay up to date with industry trends and other relevant information that can then be fed back into teams.
 It’s going to be an interesting market and you’ll want to keep your top talent.

 Candidates want stability, long contracts for those that are contractors and a feeling of safety within a business and on a project.
 Continuous learning and skill development will ensure you stand out in a crowd when applying for roles.
 Use your voice to showcase your knowledge on industry trends through platforms such as LinkedIn.
 Networking is another great way to increase your visibility and help you land that top gig.